nico-bohlinger/RL-X/README.md

     - DeepMind Control Suite

 Most of them have only one reference environment implemented.
-To try out more just change the environment name in the create_env.py files or add a proper new folder for it.
+To try out more just change the environment name in the create_env.py files or add a proper new directory for it.

 For further infos on how to add more environments and algorithms read the respective README files.